 One misconception a lot of chiropractic professionals have is that a software exists that will auto-generate the perfect SOAP note that will be invincible from all documentation denials or audits.
 This couldn’t be further from the truth.
 That’s like expecting a piano to produce the perfect melody, regardless of the musician’s skill level.
 As the saying goes, garbage in, garbage out.

-Essential Components of Chiropractic SOAP Notes
+Essential Components of SOAP Notes for Chiropractors

 Before you can understand or appreciate how software can improve your SOAP notes, you first need to understand the reasons we document our patient encounters in the first place.
 Your daily notes are the chronological record of your patient’s presentation, treatment and response to care.
 They also help to justify your treatment and charges in the event of an audit and can protect you against a malpractice suit.